Overview

 x := fallible() or return default_value;

-// Propagate error
+// Propagate error as-is

 x := fallible() or fail err;